buildtimetrend/python-lib/README.md

 Donations
 ---------

-You can also support the project by making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LG9M6QTBS9LKL).
-They will help pay for the hosting and support further development.
+You can support the project by making a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LG9M6QTBS9LKL).
+The donations will help pay for the hosting and support further development.

 Credits